 It seems like an eternity since I made my first raw carrot cake, some 20 years ago.
 A small group (4 of us) formed the ‘Raw Pudding Club’ – we’d gather before lunch, all bringing the most delicious raw desserts (with an occasional salad on the side 😉 ).

 We’d spend 12 hours straight endulging, chatting, learning, laughing, crying and inspiring one another with anything from food to optimal health to bushcraft skills or even how to fix your car.

 Raw Carrot Cake was my speciality.
-It had a intangible je ne sais quoi about it.
-I used quite fancy equipment back to make it back then, but recently decided to bring it back in a way that just about anyone could create.
+It had an intangible je ne sais quoi about it.
+I used quite fancy equipment back to make it back then but recently decided to bring it back in a way that just about anyone could create.

 This is really special to me and it’s an honour and joy to share it with you.
 I’ve even created a video that shows you how below (especially helpful for visual cues)!

 It’s best to use a food processor to get the right cake-like consistency; although you can get away with using a blender or even a hand blender (but beware that you don’t over blend it!).

 I use soaked dates, walnuts and carrots to create the main body of the cake, along with a decadent dance of flavours from freshly ground nutmeg, fresh ginger and ground cinnamon.

 Every ingredient is full of goodness.
 In fact, each slice of cake is a meal in itself!

 Having said that, it’s still incredibly rich, so enjoy in moderation.

 This cake will keep in the fridge for a few days or can be served immediately.
 It should taste great as it is, although the flavours will continue to dance and entwine the longer it is left.